 Higher Education in Nevada

-With a total of eight public and five private nonprofit institutions of higher education in Nevada, options are limited, but well worth a closer look nonetheless.
-While the only public institutions offering four-year degrees in computer science in the state are the University of Nevada’s campuses in Reno and Las Vegas, both schools boast a strong academic reputation, and the department of computer science at the Las Vegas campus is growing quickly.
-Prospects of future employment in Reno’s booming and much-vaunted technology hub attract many computer science students to the region.
-With no state income tax and an affordable cost of living – especially by comparison with other technology hubs such as Silicon Valley – Nevada offers a host of benefits for value-minded learners interested in on-campus programs.
+With a total of eight public and five private nonprofit institutions of higher education in Nevada, options are limited, but well worth a closer look.
+Only the University of Nevada's Reno and Las Vegas campuses offer four-year degrees in computer science, both of which boast a strong academic reputation.
+The Department of Computer Science at the Las Vegas campus is growing quickly.
+Future employment prospects in Reno's booming technology hub attract many computer science students to the region.

-Students interested in pursuing an online computer science degree in Nevada can benefit from the increased options available through Nevada’s participation in student exchange programs and reciprocity agreements under the oversight of the Western Interstate Commission for Higher Education (WICHE), which improves accessibility and affordability of distance education across state lines.
-Eligible undergraduate and graduate students may receive tuition discounts or even pay in-state tuition for programs located out of state.
+Students interested in pursuing an online computer science degree in Nevada may benefit from Nevada's participation in student exchange programs and reciprocity agreements under the Western Interstate Commission for Higher Education, which improves accessibility and affordability for distance education across state lines.
+Eligible undergraduate and graduate students may receive tuition discounts, or even pay in-state tuition for programs located out of state.

 Computer Science Careers in Nevada

-Computer science graduates across the U.S. continue to enjoy promising employment prospects, as rapid technological innovation fuels the proliferation of startup companies, attracts venture capital, and increases demand for employees with specialized skill sets.
-Software developers enjoy an especially rosy outlook, with the Bureau of Labor Statistics projecting a much faster than average 24% growth rate through 2024.
-Corresponding statewide reports for nearly all computer and information science occupations in Nevada project considerable growth for 2014-2024, particularly in Reno and Las Vegas.
+Computer science graduates across the U.S. enjoy promising employment prospects, as rapid technological innovation fuels the proliferation of startup companies, attracts venture capital, and increases demand for employees with specialized skill sets.
+Software developers enjoy an especially rosy outlook, with the U.S. Bureau of Labor Statistics projecting an above-average 24% growth rate from 2016 to 2026.

-While the Las Vegas tourist industry still grabs headlines, the city of Reno also boasts a thriving and increasingly prominent technology hub and startup scene.
-Attracted by the region’s affordable office space and the media attention surrounding its flourishing data centers, graduates of Nevada computer science schools and employers alike are flocking to Reno for opportunities.
-Other careers attracting graduates of computer science schools in Nevada include systems analysis, data science, and web development.
+Las Vegas' tourist industry still grabs headlines, but Reno also boasts a thriving and increasingly prominent technology hub and startup scene.
+Attracted by the region's affordable office space and the media attention surrounding its flourishing data centers, Nevada computer science graduates and employers flock to Reno for opportunities.
+Other careers attracting Nevada's computer science graduates include systems analysis, data science, and web development.

 Median Salary for Computer Science Careers by Degree